ZiY1/NYU-ECE-GY-7123-Deep-Learning-Mini-Project/README.md

 - matplotlib.pyplot

 ## Report
-Detailed description of the experiments can be found in ```Modified Residual Network for Image Classification.pdf``` also in upload in this repository.
+Detailed description of the experiments can be found in ```Modified Residual Network for Image Classification.pdf``` also uploaded in this repository.

 ## Result
 With the model and hyperparameters chosen as described in ```./checkpoint```